-- Denominator: Number of physical, mental, or dental health visits for members in the eligible population. - Numerator: Number of those visits in which interpretation service was provided by an OHA-certified/qualified interpreter.
+- Denominator: Number of physical, mental, or dental health visits for members in the eligible (members who self-identified with interpreter needs) population. - Numerator: Number of those visits in which interpretation service was provided by an OHA-certified/qualified interpreter.

 How: To help members have meaningful language access, the following strategies can help